 When describing the general stages of change, I like to categorize the steps into these four points as a overview of what to do.
 These points are easy to understand but complex to implement.
 There are always many moving parts and people involved, which requires a lot of preparation and planning and the willingness to allow emerging ideas.
 Here is an brief overview of my process to successful change.
+Also note that the change process is more complex than these simple steps of 1, 2, 3, 4.

 This stage is best done looking into the business with borrowed eyes, or hiring someone to do this for you.
 You need to look at all the people within the company, their roles and responsibilities, as well as the leadership structure, culture, values, mission, and vision of the company.
 You want to understand what the changes will mean for the company.
 You want to clarify the opportunities that are expected with this change and how it will affect the company, the employees, the culture you want, and the community your company belongs to.